BrewingWeasel/anteater/readme.md

 # _Anteater_

-A tool for drawing and creating animations for the terminal...in the terminal.

-Currently the UI is the main focus, but in the future I hope to add features such as brushes (with brush size)
+Anteater is a tool for creating drawings and animations in the terminal.
+Anteater is written in python using curses and has no external dependencies.
+Anteater was built with linux in mind, but it should work on other systems.

+# Running:
+Note that in order to use Anteater, it is *highly* recommended to set your "term" environment variable to xterm-1003.
+For example, ```export TERM=xterm-1003```

 # Current Keybinds (subject to change):
 - right arrow: next frame